-For 2011, Mr. Pokluda, Mr. Graham and Mr. McLeod (and all members of senior management, other than Mr. Sorrentino) participated in our Senior Management Bonus Program.
+For 2012, Mr. Graham (and all members of senior management, other than Mr. Pokluda) participated in our Senior Management Bonus Program.
 For each participant under the program, the potential bonus award was based on the participant's salary at the end of the year.
-In order for any bonus to be paid for 2011, we needed to achieve the operating income threshold of \$18.38 million set by the Compensation Committee for the year.
+In order for any bonus to be paid for 2012, we needed to achieve the operating income threshold of \$32.7 million set by the Compensation Committee for the year.
 If the threshold was met, then the participant was entitled to receive a "basic" bonus equal to a percentage (ranging from 0% to 50%) of his or her salary, depending on our performance with respect to targets established for three incentive factors: operating income, revenue and inventory turns.
-For 2011, 70% of the bonus was based on performance against the targets for operating income (the target for a minimum payout was \$18.38 million and for a maximum payout was \$26.25 million), 20% of the bonus was based on performance against the established targets for revenue (a minimum payout at \$300 million and a maximum at \$400 million), and 10% of the bonus was based on performance against the established targets for inventory turns (a minimum payout at 3.75 times and a maximum at 4.25 times).
+For 2012, 70% of the bonus was based on performance against the targets for operating income (the target for a minimum payout was \$32.7 million and for a maximum payout was \$36.4 million), 20% of the bonus was based on performance against the established targets for revenue (a minimum payout at \$390 million and a maximum at \$450 million), and 10% of the bonus was based on performance against the established targets for inventory turns (a minimum payout at 3.90 times and a maximum at 4.25 times).
 The full basic bonus of 50% of salary was available if we achieved the maximum target for each of the three incentive factors.
 The bonus available for each incentive factor was calculated on a stand-alone basis (provided the operating income threshold was met) and was calculated on a pro rata, straight line basis between the 0% and 50% level, provided the specific target for such incentive factor was met.
-In addition, there was an additional award potential of 5% of salary, in the event we achieved a minimum level of sales of certain proprietary products.
+In addition, there was an additional award potential of 5% of salary, in the event we achieved a minimum level of sales of certain proprietary products, which was dependent upon the Company attaining the minimum operating income target.

-The 2011 program also provided that a bonus equal to an additional 10% of salary could be awarded in the event that we made one or more acquisitions during the year and the acquired businesses met established financial goals.
+The 2012 program also provided that a bonus equal to an additional 10% of salary could be awarded in the event that we made one or more acquisitions during the year and the acquired businesses met established financial goals.
 The maximum bonus payable (the basic bonus plus the additional bonus) could not exceed 65% of the participant's base salary.
 Under the program, all bonuses are payable the year following the year for which performance is being measured, after receipt of (and subject to) the audit of the financial statements for the relevant year.
 No award is payable under the program for any full or partial year to a participant whose employment terminates prior to the time the bonus is paid.
 In all cases, the payment is in the discretion of the Compensation Committee, and the Compensation Committee retains the right to terminate a participant's participation in the bonus program at any time, in which case no bonus may be paid.